The Wizard (1989 film): Plot

 The trio arrive in Reno, gaining more money with help from Haley's trucker friend Spanky whom Haley coaches to success at a casino's craps table.
 Jimmy then begins training on arcade machines with help from the Nintendo Power Line.
 The children escape from Putnam to Haley's trailer where she reveals she wants her share of the prize money to help her father buy a proper house.
 Putnam finds Haley's trailer and captures Jimmy, but Haley summons several truckers who barricade Putnam on the road and rescue Jimmy.

 After Spanky drives the children to the tournament, Jimmy enters and becomes a finalist after playing Ninja Gaiden.
-In between rounds, Putnam unsuccessfully reattempts to apprehend the children.
+In between rounds, Putnam unsuccessfully attempts to re-apprehend the children.
 Jimmy, Lucas, and third finalist Mora Grissom compete in the tournament's final round – they have 10 minutes to score as many points as possible in Super Mario Bros.
 3, a brand-new game not yet released in the United States.
 Cheered on by his family, Haley, and even Putnam, Jimmy wins at the last second, becoming the tournament champion and earning the cash prize.

 As the entire family heads home, accompanied by Haley, Jimmy suddenly becomes restless upon spotting the Cabazon Dinosaurs, causing them to stop the car.
 They follow him inside, and Corey finds Jimmy looking at his photos of the family, one of which was taken at the tourist trap.
 They realize that Jimmy only sought closure where Jennifer was happy.
 Jimmy leaves his lunchbox at the site and the family resumes the car trip.
-Jimmy kisses Haley, who laughs along with Corey in the back of the truck as they ride off into the sunset.
+Haley kisses Jimmy and Corey on the cheek.
+Jimmy then kisses Haley back on the cheek, who laughs along with Corey in the back of the truck as they ride off into the sunset.